 Tickets

-Tickets for Elche's home games can be easily bought on the official website of the club.
-The chances of the stadium getting sold-out are close to zero, so can you try your luck on match days at the stadium as well.
+Tickets for Elche's home games can be easily bought on the club's official website.
+The chances of the stadium getting sold out are almost zero, so can you try your luck on match days at the stadium too.

 How to get there

-The stadium lays right next to the EL-20, the provincial road to the east of Elche.
+The stadium lies right next to the EL-20, the provincial road to the east of Elche.
 Because of its location a little outside city limits, you can reach the stadium best by car, and there's close to no public transport in this area.
-Try to fix a taxi for afterwards in advance.
+Try to fix a taxi for after the game in advance.

 Images: Shutterstock, BSR Agency